janislejins/win32.virus.b/README.md

 Janis Lejins (B.1992),

-*The stuxnet worm is believed to be developed by the US Government bodies in coalition with Israeli Government.
+*The stuxnet worm is believed to be developed by the US Government in coalition with Israeli Government.
 It was used to infect SCADA Windows computers with Programmable Logic Controllers.
 It was deployed in nuclear power plants in Iran and caused the centrifuges to shake themselves apart.*

 Materials: 8GB USB infected with Win32.StuxNet Worm, frame, archival tape, ink.